 The ancient cities of Uzbekistan are some of the brightest jewels in Central Asia's crown, and linking them is the Orient Silk Road Express.
-This private train travels in a grand loop from the capital, Tashkent and into the Kyzyl-Kum desert, before stopping in Samarkand and the museum-city of Khiva.
+This private train (in our top 5 rail journeys) travels in a grand loop from the capital, Tashkent and into the Kyzyl-Kum desert, before stopping in Samarkand and the museum-city of Khiva.
 Along the way you will get to admire some of the Silk Road’s most impressive architecture and most famous sights, including the Necropolis of Shah-e Zinde and the Samanid Mausoleum.

 Arrive in Tashkent, the capital of Uzbekistan, in the early hours of the morning.
 You will be met and transferred to your hotel in the city centre to check in, and then have the rest of the day to relax, recuperate after the flight and stroll around the city.
 (B)

 Explore the cosmopolitan capital of Tashkent and learn how its Silk Road history has influenced its present.
 Look past the Soviet-era architecture and discover ancient mausoleums and imposing madrassahs as well as the large squares and modern monuments.
 In the evening enjoy a traditional folk music performance before transferring to the station to board your train and enjoying dinner on board.
 (B,L,D)